RubyCrypto/rbnacl/README.md

 cryptographic primitives to use, NaCl provides convention over configuration in the form of expertly-assembled high-level cryptographic APIs that ensure not only the confidentiality of your data, but also detect tampering.
-These high-level, easy-to-use APIs which are designed to be hard to attack by default in ways primitives exposed by libraries like OpenSSL are not.
+These high-level, easy-to-use APIs are designed to be hard to attack by default in ways primitives exposed by libraries like OpenSSL are not.

 This approach makes NaCl a lot closer to a system like GPG than it is to the cryptographic primitive APIs in a library like OpenSSL.
 In addition,